Skip to main content

 The terms curriculum, teaching and learning, pedagogy, and educational design and implementation are being used in various contexts and often interchangeably in this course.
 In all cases, our educator presence is relational.
 By this, we mean that students experience our methodologies and course content as a whole experience of instruction, feedback, and modelling, meant to guide them to success.

 Modelling support and celebration of lived experienceOpens in a new window is an important component of teaching.
 In particular, we can model and normalize anti-oppressive strategies in our classroom spaces, countering the status quo.
 For example, using pronouns in our everyday communication and inviting (not requiring) others to use their own is a way to demonstrate respect for varied gender identities and expressions.
-Modelling inclusivity in our educational spaces sets an important standard for our classrooms, our own workplaces, and the future workplaces our learners will enter.

 Watch the following video, A New Beginning, for an example of the impact of modelling inclusivity.